Frequently Asked Questions

 Are there miniatures?
 Will there be miniatures?

-Maybe someday.
-The goal with A.E.G.I.S. has always been getting the player tons of content and not breaking the bank.
+We’re not ruling it out.
+However, the goal with A.E.G.I.S. has always been getting the player tons of content and not breaking the bank.
 Miniatures (although very cool) would make the game much more expensive.
-For now we’re focused on getting the core gameplay out.
+For now we’re focused on getting the core box into the hands of fans and keeping it affordable.
 If the Kickstarter does very well, we have the means and know how to make it happen.
 Our number one concern it to keep the game affordable for everyone to enjoy.

 So, why combining robots?